google/shipshape/shipshape/docs/add-an-analyzer.md

 # Install any dependencies that you need here

 # Set up the analyzer
-# Add the binary that we'll run in the endpoint script.
+# Add the binary that we'll run in the endpoint script
+# and the endpoint script itself.
-ADD myservice /myservice
+COPY myservice /myservice
-ADD endpoint.sh /endpoint.sh
+COPY helloworld/endpoint.sh /endpoint.sh

 # 10005 is the port that the shipshape service will expect to see a Shipshape
 # Analyzer at.